 How to survive birthday parties as an introvert

 Just because you’re introverted doesn’t mean you can’t go, and even have fun at parties.
 You can even have fun at a party as an introvert without drinking if you are willing to step out of your comfort zone just a little.
-These are ways that we can help you feel confident enough to survive birthday parties as an introvert.
+These are ways to help you feel confident enough to survive birthday parties as an introvert.

 Appearances aren’t everything, but they matter.
 Put on something that you feel good in, or splurge a little and get yourself something new for the event.
 Feeling great about how you look is a good way to gain a bit more confidence and hopefully come out of your introverted shell.